jbejjani2022/VioLibrary/README.md

 ## **About**
 VioLibrary is a web tool that makes it easy to search for violin recital repertoire and brainstorm and build recital programs.
-Apply a range of search filters to find works that fit your interests and needs; add works to your favorites page; get personalized recommendations for new works to explore; and create custom libraries to group works together.
+Apply a range of search filters to find works that fit your interests and needs; add works to your favorites page; get personalized recommendations for new works to explore; and create custom libraries/programs to group works together.

 By: Joey Bejjani and Enoch Li